Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Evaluation

 \subsubsection{Collective Communication}

-We evaluate the speed of the collective communication patterns, namely the gather, scatter, and broadcast, by comparing their latency and effective bandwidth, which is calculated as the size of the transferred objects divided by the end-to-end time of the transfer.
-We next compare the latency for gather, scatter, and broadcast patterns.
-We study fan-in (gather) and fan-out (scatter, broadcast) degrees of 4 and 16, and consider two transfer sizes: 10KB (small) and 10MB (large).
+We evaluate the speed of the collective communication patterns, namely the gather, scatter, and broadcast, by comparing their latency and effective bandwidth, calculated as the size of the transferred objects divided by the end-to-end transfer time.
+We study fan-in (gather) and fan-out (scatter, broadcast) degrees of 4 and 16, and consider 10KB (small) and 10MB (large) transfer sizes.

-Figure~\ref{fig:eval_BW-10KB} shows the results for S3, ElastiCache, and XDT transfers of 10KB.
+Figure~\ref{fig:eval_BW-10KB} shows the results for S3, ElastiCache, and \shortn{} transfers of 10KB.
 For the small transfers, ElastiCache consistently outperforms S3, delivering a latency 9.2-11.0$\times$ lower at the fan degree of 4 and 7.8-10.8$\times$ lower at the fan degree of 16.
-This result corroborates prior work~\cite{klimovic:pocket} that also noted that transfers via in-memory storage such as ElastiCache significantly improve performance over transfers via S3.
-XDT consistently matches or outperforms ElastiCache, with a latency up to 1.16$\times$ lower than ElastiCache.
+This result corroborates prior work~\cite{klimovic:pocket} that also noted that transfers via in-memory storage such as ElastiCache significantly improve performance over transfers via S3. \shortn{} consistently matches or outperforms ElastiCache, with a latency up to 1.16$\times$ lower than ElastiCache.

 These trends persist for larger 10MB transfers as well, shown in Figure~\ref{fig:eval_BW-10MB}).
 ElastiCache continues to outperform transfers through S3, with the transfer latency up to 7.7$\times$ lower.
-Meanwhile, XDT improves on ElastiCache by delivering 1.2-1.9$\times$ lower latency.
+Meanwhile, \shortn{} improves on ElastiCache by delivering 1.2-1.9$\times$ lower latency.

-Lastly, XDT achieves higher effective bandwidth than both S3 and ElastiCache.
-For 10MB transfers with a fan degree of 32, XDT achieves 16.4Gb/s (82\% of the NIC peak bandwidth of 20Gb/s).
+Lastly, \shortn{} achieves higher effective bandwidth than S3 and ElastiCache.
+For 10MB transfers with a fan degree of 32, \shortn{} achieves 16.4Gb/s (82\% of the NIC peak bandwidth of 20Gb/s).
 In contrast, ElastiCache-based transfers deliver 14.0Gb/s (70\% of the peak bandwidth) while S3-based transfers deliver 5.5Gb/s (28\% of the peak bandwidth).